dotnet/BenchmarkDotNet/docs/articles/guides/how-to-run.md

 # How to run your benchmarks

 There are several ways to run your benchmarks.
-What is important is that **BenchmarkDotNet works only with Console Apps**.
+What is important is that **BenchmarkDotNet works only with Console Apps and in Tests**.
 It does not support any other kind of application like ASP.NET, Azure WebJobs, etc.
+You can author tests with BenchMarks and control their running with the Test Explorer.
+To see results, scroll to the bottom of the Results pane and choose Open test log.
+You can add the [Ignore] attribute to Test methods as desired.

 ## Types